tock/book/src/development/syscall.md

     - _What is the maximum water level?_ This can be a simple command, where the return value of the command is the maximum water level.
     - _What is the current water level?_ This will require two steps.
-First, there needs to be a subscribe call where the application can setup a upcall function.
+First, there needs to be a subscribe call where the application can setup an upcall function.
 The kernel will call this when the water level value has been acquired.
 Second, there will need to be a command to instruct the kernel to take the water level reading.